jzyztzn/Bunny/README.md

    * customize the hyperparameters, e.g. the learning rate, to fit your dataset

    * for `MODEL_TYPE = minicpm/phi-3/llama3-8b`, change `--version` to `minicpm/phi3/llama`, too.
 S$`^2`$-Wrapper would be enabled if `--use_s2 True` added.
 The vision encoder would be tuned if `--unfreeze_vision_tower True` added.

+**Note** that if you continuously fine-tune Bunny models using LoRA, `--model-base` should be Bunny models rather than the original LLMs when loading.

 </details>